vdr-projects/vdr-convert/Readme.txt

 "filesystem", default is 190.
 This is the number of characters that the filesystem can handle, plus ~60 for date, time, epiosde number.
 Most filesystems limit the total to 255.

-"email" address if you want to be emailed about significant conversion failures
+"email" address if you want to be emailed about significant conversion failures (those tagged "error")

 Default conversion parameters
 =============================